 “Fulling” was a major occupation in the Roman world that involved cleaning cloth by trampling it in tubs containing an alkaline solution, such as water and urine, or the mineral known as fuller’s earth.
 But in ancient Antioch, in what is now Turkey, evidence suggests the process may have been mechanized, meaning the Romans may have effectively created the world’s first washing machine as far back as the 1st century AD.

 Traditionally thought of as a medieval invention, the mechanical fulling mill would likely have consisted of a waterwheel that lifted a trip-hammer, which would then drop to press the cloth.
 A fullers’ canal mentioned in an inscription in Antioch would have supplied an estimated 300,000 cubic meters of water at almost a meter per second, far in excess of what was needed for regular foot-powered fulleries.
 The power this could generate means it could have supported fulling on an industrial scale with maybe 42 pairs of mechanical hammers.

 The ancient Greek computer known as the Antikythera mechanism

 Although we now know that the Babylonians discovered how to use geometry to track the course of Jupiter around 1800 BC, the Antikythera Mechanism is the earliest known device that automatically calculates astronomical phenomena.
-We know of no other similiar devices for several hundred more years until the 8th century AD, when mathematician Muhammed al-Fazari is said to have built the first Islamic astrolabe.
-And nothing as mechanically sophisticated would appear again until the European astronomical clocks of the 14th century.
+The second earliest device similar to the Antikythera Mechanism is not known to have been developed until the 8th century AD, when mathematician Muhammed al-Fazari is said to have built the first Islamic astrolabe.
+Nothing as mechanically sophisticated would appear again until the European astronomical clocks of the 14th century.

 The Great Roman Bake-Off